-Too bad that just as you begin to get comfortable and develop an understanding of a place it’s time to pack up and leave… České Budějovice (bode-a-vits-ka) has been one of the more difficult places for me on this trip – the language barrier was unexpected.
+It’s too bad that as you begin getting comfortable and develop an understanding of a place, it’s time to leave. České Budějovice (bode-a-vits-ka) has been one of the more difficult places for me on this trip – the huge language barrier was unexpected.

-I’ve traveled to many countries and even compared to Vietnam and Turkey this small Czech town was a challenge.
+I’ve traveled to many countries, and even compared to Vietnam and Turkey this small Czech town was a challenge.
 I often do volunteer work during long trips but decided not to this time.
-It might have been a better way to integrate into the local culture.
+In hindthought, it might have been a better way to integrate into the local culture.

-Will miss my favorite things and places – cafés, restaurants, parks, cobbled streets, markets, fountains, cathedrals, outdoor music concerts in the square, Sunday afternoon walks along the river, the train station which was intimidating at first, and of course the people.
-People I haven’t been able to communicate with verbally to any depth but who recognize me and I recognize them and now we greet each other.
+I will miss my favorite things and places – cafés, restaurants, parks, cobbled streets, markets, fountains, cathedrals, outdoor music concerts in the square, Sunday afternoon walks along the river, the train station which was intimidating at first, and of course the people.
+People I haven’t been able to communicate with verbally to any depth but who recognize me, and I recognize them, and now we greet each other.

 The last few days we’ve had some dramatic weather.
 The 90 degree heat created thunderstorms.
-For three days the mornings have started out crystal clear and then dark ominous clouds gather as afternoon approaches.
-Around 6:00 pm the winds pick up and the skies erupt with a torrential downpour that drenches everything for a few hours.
-The storms are interesting and the thunder, lightening, and rain help clear your mind as well as the air.
+For three days the mornings have begun crystal clear, and then dark ominous clouds gathered as afternoon approached.
+Around 6:00 p.m., the winds pick up and the skies erupt with a torrential downpour that drenches everything for a few hours.
+The storms are interesting, and the thunder, lightening, and rain help clear your mind, as well as the air.